 - Participated in a volunteer activity that helped you develop leadership or teamwork skills

 - Participation in an international social or volunteer activity.

 - Actively organising an entire trip or activity for friends

 - Having performed as an active member, organiser or leader of a team which could be based on education such as an overseas trip, project or a seminar

 - Volunteering for social activities at the workplace which includes either participation or organising the same.

 These are a few possibilities and there can be many other such engaging aspects that can be described in the essays.
 However, there might be MBA applicants that might lack such experience to demonstrate their community engagement.
 Nevertheless, this can be worked out by delving deep into the various aspects of your community achievements.
 If you have already given an extensive account of your community experience in either your application or resume, then you need to focus on your motivation for performing such community activities and the benefits arising out of the same.
 Those who have limited experience in this can use the essay as a space for conveying your community engagement in an effective manner.

 Before you log off this page hear what an admissions office member at Stanford says about the MBA applicants’ journey to Stanford MBA.
-She starts by telling what Stanford can give you as an MBA program.
-But keep listening for the things that Stanford’s MBA admissions committee looks for in an applicant.
+Keep listening for the things that the admissions committee looks for in an applicant.